-Our plan includes providers who specialize in treating patients who need this level of care.
-As a member of the plan, you get specially tailored benefits and have all your care coordinated through our plan.
+Our plan includes providers who specialize in treating Dementia.
+It also includes health programs designed to serve the specialized needs of people with this condition.
+In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat Dementia.
+As a member of the plan, you get benefits specially tailored to your condition and have all your care coordinated through our plan.